eosnetworkfoundation/grant-framework/applications/birbleai.md

     that can automate tasks, improve decision-making processes, and provide insights into complex problems.
 The team works closely with the community to ensure that the AI solutions are tailored to their specific needs.
 They also use cutting-edge technologies such as natural language processing (NLP), computer vision (CV), deep learning (DL), and reinforcement learning (RL) to create powerful AI systems.

-> If anyone on your team has applied for a grant at the EOS Network Foundation previously, please list the name of the project and legal entity here.
-N/A

 ### Team Org Repos

 - (https://github.com/Birblewin)

-> Please also provide the GitHub accounts of all team members.
-If they contain no activity, references to projects hosted elsewhere or live are also fine.

 ### Team Member Repos